|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On December 12, 1939 Exeter was ordered to rendezvous with Achilles and Ajax off the mouth of the Río de la Plata (River Plate).
 On December 13, 1939 in the morning spotted by Admiral Graf Spee and engaged during the Battle of the River Plate.
 During the battle, Exeter was hit seven times by 11" shells and several near misses.
 All three turrets were damaged and her speed reduced to 18 knots.
 During the battle, sixty crew were killed and twenty-three wounded.

 Afterwards, to the Falkland Islands for emergency repairs until January 1940 then to Devonport for fourteen months of additional repairs at Devonport Dockyard at Plymouth.
+While under repair, her armament, anti-aircraft guns and fire control systems were upgraded.
+The bridge enlarged and rebuilt with fire control atop for High-Angle Control System aft of the Director-Control Tower (DCT) and Type 284 gunnery control radar.
+Her pole mast was replaced by a tripod mast for Type 279 early-warning radar system.
 On November 30, 1940 captain W. N. T. Beckett took command.
 On March 10, 1941 he died from complications after surgery the same day Exeter was recommissioned with repairs completed.

 On March 11, 1941 assigned to Captain Oliver Loudon Gordon took command.
 Afterwards, underwent sea trials off Plymouth.
 On March 24, 1941 departs Plymouth for Scapa Flow to conduct training, gunnery and exercises with other warships.
 Afterwards, escorts an Atlantic convoy before being deployed to the Far East where she continued escorting convoys in the Indian Ocean.
 She had just set out escorting a small convoy from India to Burma when she was ordered to break away and head to Singapore to reinforce Force Z.